My Life

 In 1970, Bill was appointed Assistant Professor of History at the State University of New York, College at Geneseo (usually referred to as SUNY Geneseo).
 The college has about 5000 undergraduates and is located in a village of about 5000 people in western New York, 30 miles south of Rochester and 60 miles east of Buffalo.
 When he arrived, the College was still in transition from having been a teacher training college (normal school) to becoming a liberal arts college.
 Today, it is generally recognized as the premier college in the SUNY system and one of the best public undergraduate colleges in the United States.

-Bill was hired to teach medieval history, and he has developed several courses in his area of specialization.
+Bill was hired to teach medieval history, and he developed several courses in his area of specialization.
 He has also taught many general education courses including Western Civilization, Western Humanities, The Bible, and Christian Thought.
 He developed courses in Greek and Roman history, although he has not taught them since the College hired an ancient historian in the early 80s.
 He regularly teaches courses in the Italian Renaissance and Protestant Reformation.
 Beginning in 2000, he has taught a course about Alexis de Tocqueville’s Democracy in America, a topic quite far afield from his academic training.
 He has also taught three first-year seminars on topics in African American history and local history.
+Late in his career, he created a course entitled World Christianities, which examines Christianity outside Western Europe and the USA, focusing on old forms of Christianity in such places as Armenia, Georgia, Egypt, and Ethiopia, and Christianity in Latin America, Africa, the Middle East, India, and East Asia.

 In 1983, Bill was asked to direct a Summer Seminar for School Teachers, a new program sponsored by the National Endowment for the Humanities, a federal agency.
-By 2002, he had directed ten seminars on three different topics-ancient and medieval historians, early Christian monasticism, and Francis of Assisi.
-The latter topic he has taught six times in Italy.
-In 2003, Bill will direct an NEH seminar for college professors, a rare honor for someone not teaching in a graduate institution.
+By the time he retired, he had directed 11 seminars on three different topics-ancient and medieval historians, early Christian monasticism, and Francis of Assisi.
+The latter topic he has taught seven times in Italy.
+In the decade of the 2000s, Bill directed three NEH seminars for college professors, a rare honor for someone not teaching in a graduate institution.

 In 2002, Bill and Ron made their national television debut as “talking heads” for a special that The Learning Channel did on Dante’sInferno.
-In late 2002, Bill will appear on a Hallmark Network special on Francis of Assisi.
+In late 2002, Bill appeared on a Hallmark Channel program about Francis of Assisi called Reluctant Saint.

 During the first few years Bill was at Geneseo, he continued his research on the Hussite movement, publishing several articles and returning in 1972 to Czechoslovakia and East Germany for further research.
 However, research was difficult behind the Iron Curtain, and he had not had to master the Czech language to do his initial research since Peter Payne, the subject of his studies, wrote in Latin.
 In 1973, he spent a summer in Italy, in part to search for new areas of research within the field of church history.